notthetup/blog/_posts/2006-10-24-and-the-penguins-will-rule-the-world.md

 ---
-title: And the Penguins will rule the world!!
+title: And the Penguins will rule the world!
 categories:
  - Tech
 ---